 Talk with your doctor if you are thinking about having another baby.
 For the safety of your baby, your blood glucose needs to be at healthy levels before you get pregnant again.
 Your doctor can help ensure you are ready for your next child.

-Breastfeeding may help your baby avoid becoming overweight or obese and having diabetes later in life.
 You can give your baby a healthy start by breastfeeding.
 Breast milk provides the best nutrition for your baby and protection against certain illnesses.

 To help prepare for breastfeeding,

 - talk with your health care team about your plans to breastfeed.
 Ask if the place where you plan to deliver your baby has the staff and setup to support successful breastfeeding.

 - take a breastfeeding class.
 Pregnant women who learn about how to breastfeed are more likely to be successful than those who do not.

 - ask your doctor to recommend a lactation consultant to help you with breastfeeding.
 A lactation consultant is trained to help with breastfeeding.